Pancreatic, thyroid, and other endocrine cancers:

 Indications for THYROGEN:

-Adjunctive diagnostic tool for serum thyroglobin (Tg) testing with or without radioiodine imaging in the follow-up of patients with well-differentiated thyroid cancer.
+Adjunctive diagnostic tool for serum thyroglobin (Tg) testing with or without radioiodine imaging in the follow-up of patients with well-differentiated thyroid cancer who have previously undergone thyroidectomy.
 Adjunctive treatment for radioiodine ablation of thyroid tissue remnants in patients who have undergone a near-total or total thyroidectomy for well-differentiated thyroid cancer and who do not have evidence of metastatic thyroid cancer.

 See full labeling.
-Reports of death in patients who are not thyroidectomized or with distant metastatic thyroid cancer wthin 24hrs after administration.
-Heart disease, extensive metastatic disease, or other serious underlying illnesses; increased risk of Thyrogen-induced hyperthyroidism, consider hospitalization for administration and post-administration observation.
+Reports of death in patients who are non-thyroidectomized or with distant metastatic thyroid cancer wthin 24hrs after administration.
+Heart disease, metastatic disease: increased risk of Thyrogen-induced hyperthyroidism, consider hospitalization for administration and post-administration observation.
 Caution patients regarding possible neurologic symptoms.
-Consider pretreatment with glucocorticoids in those whose tumor expansion may compromise vital anatomic structures (eg, trachea, CNS, lung metastases).
-Thyroglobulin (Tg) antibodies may render Tg levels uninterpretable; consider further evaluation with thyroid hormone withdrawal scan.
-Previous bovine TSH treatment.
+Consider pretreatment with glucocorticoids in those whose tumor expansion may compromise vital anatomic structures (eg, trachea, lung metastases).
+Anti-thyroglobulin (Tg) antibodies may render Tg levels uninterpretable; consider further evaluation with thyroid hormone withdrawal scan.
 Residual thyroid tissue.
 End-stage renal disease.
-Elderly (increased risk of cardiac effects).
-Pregnancy (Cat.C).
-Nursing mothers.
+Elderly.
+Pregnancy, nursing mothers: contraindicated if concomitant with radioiodine.

 Thyroid stimulating hormone (recombinant).